Redis

 Create a Redis Data Capsule

-Log in to your and navigate to the Space your Redis Capsule will be contained in.
+Log in to your Code Capsules account and navigate to the Space your Redis Capsule will be contained in.
 Click the yellow + button in the bottom left of the screen, select "New Capsule", then select "Redis" from the dropdown.

 Choose a payment option, and click "Create Capsule".